fingon/sssmemvault/README.md

 - Get (timestamp,key) request: Returns the whole signed entry

-- Get decoded (timestamp, key) request: Returns the decrypted owner-specific SSS fragment, if the requesting node IP is in the readers list.
+- Get decoded (timestamp, key) request: Returns the decrypted owner-specific SSS fragment, re-encrypted using the requesting node's hybrid public key, if the requesting node IP is in the readers list.

 ## Implementation ##